 Those aged 60 and above are in the high risk group for cataract and should therefore be carefully examined for evidence of any developing lens opacity.
 If this is present, artificial intra-ocular lens implantation following crystalline lens extraction is the procedure of choice.

 Apart from the age factor, it is important to note that there are a number of other personal conditions that would make you unsuitable for LASIK surgery.
 For example, if you’re pregnant, breastfeeding, or taking medications that may cause hormones to fluctuate and affect your vision or refractive error, you should also wait until your refractive error stabilizes.
 Basically, any chance of fluctuation in your refractive error should be taken seriously and would make you an unsuitable candidate for the LASIK surgery.

 By looking at the consistency of your prescription in the past six months, you will be able to determine if your refractive error is stable.
 If there was any change in your prescription, you should wait a little longer until there is no change in prescription in six consecutive months.

 Once you are ready for the next step, your doctor will still have to perform a baseline exam on your eyes, this will give you the final answer of if you’re a suitable candidate for the LASIK surgery.
-Be sure to stop wearing any contact lenses for two to four weeks before your baseline exam.
-For users of hard contact lenses, a full four weeks of no contact lenses is required, for Rigid Gas permeable (RGP) lenses, it’s three weeks, and two weeks for soft lenses users.
+Be sure to stop wearing any soft contact lenses for 2-3 days before your baseline exam.
+For users of hard contact lenses, 10 days of no contact lenses is required.
 This is because contact lenses change the shape of your cornea, which would affect the surgery results greatly.